smart-edge-open/specs/openness_releasenotes.md

 - Further optimized the Kubernetes based deployment by supporting multiple Flavors
 - Network edge installation time is optimized using pre-built Docker images
 - cAdvisor occasional failure issue is resolved

+## OpenNESS - 20.12
+- Known issue with Pod that uses hugepage get stuck in terminating state on deletion hs been fixed after upgrading to Kubernetes 1.19.3
+- Upgraded to Kube-OVN v1.5.2 for further Kube-OVN CNI enhancements

 # Known Issues and Limitations
 ## OpenNESS - 19.06